lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-The ViewController must set the child's router to the Router's Presenter.
+The Router's ViewController must set the child's Router to the Router's Presenter.
 It must also set the domain parameters, if there are any, for the scene.
-This is done in the `prepare(for:sender:)` override:
+In a custom ViewController, this is done in the `prepare(for:sender:)` override:

 ```swift
 override func prepare(for segue: UIStoryboardSegue, sender: Any? = nil) {